By Milda Urban, Summersalt Yoga founder

 If all the above was not enough, our lovely society and economy make sure that women don’t get equal pay and have much harder time getting hired than men (well, but obviously – we get PMS and also may want to have babies one day).

-The situation comes right back to the fear and self doubt where women are less likely to ask for a raise or equal pay out of the fear to not get the job at all, being named DIFFICULT, BOSSY (and worse), or being told that there’s a line of others who will do the work for what’s offered.
+The situation comes right back to the fear and self-doubt where women are less likely to ask for a raise or equal pay out of the fear to not get the job at all, being named DIFFICULT, BOSSY (and worse), or being told that there’s a line of others who will do the work for what’s offered.

-Once again – only the support and solidarity of others and especially other women we can move forward.
+Once again – only with the support and solidarity of others and especially other women we can move forward.
 Encouragement to ASK for more.
 Standing together.
 United front.